Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The Personal plan is more than enough to power your website with a very good looking blog.
 You get the rich design and editing features I’ve described, as well as access to basic website metrics and the Squarespace extensions, which can expand your site with third-party features and content.

 The Business plan lets you accept secure online payments and further customize your site with premium integrations.
 Take reservations, book appointments, or sell products and services.
+There is no limit to the number of products you can have for sale in the Business tier.
 Choose the features you want and leave the maintenance to Squarespace.

 I like the Business plan because you get more advanced analytics to understand your audience and fine-tune your marketing strategy.
 With higher tier plans, you’ll get more tools to understand your web traffic and additional ecommerce functions.